tdwg/bdq/tg2/_review/index.md

 ### 1.7 Namespace abbreviations (non-normative)

+In the BDQ Standard documents, IRIs are frequently abbreviated using namespace abbreviations.
+The abbreviations used anywhere in the BDQ Standard documents are listed in the following table.

 | Abbreviation | Namespace |
 | ------------ | --------- |
 | ac:          | https://rs.tdwg.org/ac/terms/ |